Free Trial Email Marketing

 Hope is what you defer to when you can’t science the shit out of something.
 Hope is what you defer to when you don’t know what you’re doing.
 Hope kills businesses, ends sales, frustrates marketers – and frustrates prospects.
 Hope isn’t for closers.
 Yet it’s at the core of your acquisition strategy.

-SaaS marketing isn’t hope marketing – those free trial emails have gotta close the sale
+SaaS marketing isn’t hope marketing – free trial email marketing has gotta close the sale

 Consultant Alan Weiss describes four reasons someone might NOT buy your product: